Arming926/COMP2090-GP64/README_1.md

 - **Dynamic Status Tracking**: Real-time updates for members regarding their application status, with instant system notifications if a group is disbanded or if a member is removed.

 - **Defensive Programming**: Robust validation logic to prevent edge cases such as joining multiple groups simultaneously, exceeding member limits, or invalid user inputs.

+## 📋Prerequisites

+Before running the program, ensure you have the following installed:

+✅ Python 3.8 or higher.

 ## 📥Quick Start